Iron Man (2008 film): Post-production

 Favreau's main concern with the film's effects was whether the transition between the computer-generated and practical costumes would be too obvious.
 He hired Industrial Light & Magic (ILM) to create the bulk of the visual effects for the film after seeing Pirates of the Caribbean: At World's End and Transformers.
 The Orphanage and The Embassy did additional work, with the latter creating a digital version of the Mark I armor.
 To help with animating the more refined suits, information was sometimes captured by having Downey wear only the helmet, sleeves and chest of the costume over a motion capture suit, and skydivers were filmed in a vertical wind tunnel to study the physics of flying.
 For shots of the Mark III flying, it was animated to look realistic by taking off slowly, and landing quickly.
 To generate shots of Iron Man and the F-22 Raptors battling, cameras were flown in the air to provide reference for physics, wind and frost on the lenses.
+Favreau conceived of the head-up display shots so audiences would not become disconnected from Stark when watching scenes with the CG Iron Man.

+When editor Dan Lebental started compiling an initial edit of the film in late 2007, it was quickly realized that the final act of the film was not working, as it was "basically two robots punching each other".
+They tried shortening the sequence, which did not help as it became "both emotionally unsatisfying and abruptly anticlimactic".
+Marvel rehired Marcum and Holloway, as all of the screenwriters had been released from their commitments at the end of filming, who suggested the act should call back to earlier in the film when Stark was learning that one of the limitations of the suit was it freezing at high altitudes.
+Favreau was hesitant to commit to this change, as it would cost an additional $6 million.
+However, the impending writers' strike forced him to move forward with this idea, with Marcum and Holloway submitting a draft of the ending on November 4, 2007, a day before the strike began.
+Given no further rewrites could occur because of the strike and Bridges unable to participate in shooting new material, ILM worked with as much previously-shot footage as possible to rework the film's ending.